3dcitydb/3dcitydb-docs/source/3dcitydb/uml/index.rst

 .. toctree::
    :maxdepth: 1

-   thematic-core
    geometry-topology
+   implicit-geometry
    appearance
-   building
-   bridge
-   city-furniture
-   generic-city-object
-   land-use
-   relief
-   transportation
-   tunnel
-   vegetation
-   water-body
+   thematic-model/index

-For intuitive understanding, classes which will be merged to a single table in the relational schema, are shown as orange blocks in the UML diagrams. n:m relations, which only can be represented by additional tables, are represented as green blocks. ­­­­­­­­­­­­­­­­­­­­­­­­
+For intuitive understanding, classes which will be merged to a single table in the relational schema, are shown as orange blocks in the UML diagrams. n:m relations, which only can be represented by additional tables, are represented as green blocks.